edenlabllc/rmk/docs/configuration/configuration-management/init-azure-provider.md

 /subscriptions/<subscription-id>/resourceGroups/<resource_group>
 ```

-pointing to a Azure Key Vault resource group, RMK will **automatically determine** its name based on this scope.
+pointing to an Azure Key Vault resource group, RMK will **automatically determine** its name based on this scope.

 Alternatively, you can **manually specify** the custom resource group name when initializing RMK configuration for the
 current environment using the optional `--azure-key-vault-resource-group-name=<key_vault_resource_group>` flag: